ARM-software/AVH/DoxyGen/infrastructure/src/aws.md

 ## Run projects {#run_example}

-After \ref connect_ami "connecting to the AVH AMI instance" you can copy, compile and run applications on Arm Virtual Hardware Targets.
+After \ref connect_ami "connecting to the AVH AMI instance" you can copy, compile and run applications on Arm Fixed Virtual Platforms.
 This section shows how this can be done using the [Micro speech example](../../examples/html/MicroSpeech.html).

 Copy the example code to the AMI.
 Since the project is available on GitHub just execute in the AMI command line: